jrenaud90/TidalPy/README.md

 3d projection map plotting.
 In turn, cartopy relies on [GEOS](https://trac.osgeo.org/geos/) which is not a python package and must be installed outside of pip.

+The easiest way to install cartopy is using an Anaconda environment by,

+`conda install -c conda-forge pyproj shapely pyshp cartopy`

+If you are not using a conda environment then you will need to find and install the GEOS binaries manually:

 **Windows:** [Follow instructions here](https://trac.osgeo.org/osgeo4w/) **On Ubuntu:** `sudo apt-get install libgeos-dev`
 **On MacOS:** `brew install geos`

+After GEOS is installed you can pip install the rest,

+`pip install pyproj shapely pyshp cartopy`

+#### Diffeqpy / Julia

+TidalPy provides the option to use the [Julia](https://julialang.org/) programing language's differential equation solver for python: [diffeqpy](https://github.com/SciML/diffeqpy).
+To utilize this package you first need to ensure that Julia is installed on your machine and available via the system's environment path.

+* Install the Julia language from [https://julialang.org/downloads/](https://julialang.org/downloads/)
+* Add Julia's directory and its `bin` subdirectory to your system's path.
+* Open an elevated ("as administrator") terminal, command prompt, or powershell.
+    * If you are using a virtual Python environment make sure it is active.
+* Install `julia` and `diffeqpy` for python using pip
+    * Run `pip install julia diffeqpy`
+* Open Python on your elevated terminal (the following steps may take a while to compile).
+  * Run `import julia; julia.install(); import diffeqpy; diffeqpy.install()`

 ### Installation Troubleshooting